dd-se/nautilus-extension-quick-file-hasher/README.md

   - Drag files/folders into the app window to compute their hashes.
 - **Filter results:**
   - Just start typing to filter the results instantly.
 Press `ESC` to clear the search.
+- **Multi-Hash:**
+  - This feature enables selection of additional hashing algorithms for the given file.

 ## Preferences